THE NATIONAL ROUNDTABLE

 • How we build power and change policy: Practical examples from funders who are already doing this work, including how they're approaching federal policy advocacy and what's working at the local level.

-• A coalition model that makes participation easy: We're unveiling a practical model for collaborative action that supports local funders to achieve the solutions that will work in their community.
+• A coalition model that makes participation easy: We unveiled a practical model for collaborative action that supports local funders to achieve the solutions that will work in their community.

-If you are a national or community-based funder focused on ending poverty, we invite you to join us for this important conversation.
+If you are a national or community-based funder focused on ending poverty, we invite you to watch the recording of this important conversation and join our coalition.

 OTHER KEY MOMENTS